Thinking About Using Diatomaceous Earth for Bed Bugs?

 Big Problems With “Just Dust Everything”

-There are three big issues when people try to solve bed bugs with DE alone.
+There are three common issues when people try to solve bed bugs with DE alone.

-• It is slow.
-Bed bugs have to move through the dust, pick it up, and then die over days, so you can keep getting bitten while you wait.
+• It is slow – Bed bugs have to move through the dust, pick it up, and then die over days.
+During that time, you can still keep getting bitten.

-• It misses the real hiding spots.
-Bugs deep in furniture, inside walls, or in neighboring units may never touch the dust.
+• It misses real hiding spots – Bugs deep in furniture, inside walls, or in neighboring units may never touch the dust, no matter how much you spread.

-• It can make bed bugs change their behavior.
-Bed bugs are very good at sensing what is dangerous to them.
-When they run into treated areas and start dying off, the survivors can begin avoiding those zones and shift their activity to new cracks, furniture, or even other rooms.
-You think you are “pushing them out,” but you may actually be training them to move and spreading the problem instead of fixing it.
+• It can change bed bug behavior Bed bugs are very good at sensing what is dangerous to them.
+When they run into treated areas and start dying off, survivors can begin avoiding those zones and shift to new cracks, furniture, or even other rooms.
+You might think you are “pushing them out,” but you may actually be training them to move and spreading the problem.

-By the time most people realize DE is not working, they have weeks of bites, a dusted home, and a more established infestation that may now be hiding in new places.
+By the time many people realize DE is not working, they have weeks of bites, a dusted home, and a more established infestation that may now be hiding in new places.

 The Part Nobody Thinks About: Breathing the Dust

-Most people focus on bed bug bites and forget that they, and their pets, still have to live in whatever they spread around.
+Most people focus on the bites and forget that they, and their pets, still have to live in whatever they spread around.

 DE is a very fine dust.
 Once you put it on carpets, couches, and beds, every step and every movement can send invisible particles back into the air.
 Those particles can go straight into your nose, throat, and lungs.